Dream, Lift, Animate: From Single Images to Animatable Gaussian Avatars: Experiments

-Our quantitative evaluation in Table~\ref{tbl:comp_ahq} demonstrates superior performance in both novel view synthesis and re-posing tasks.
-For novel view synthesis, we compare our approach against state-of-the-art methods by taking a single image as input and rendering it from multiple unseen viewpoints, as visualized in Fig.~\ref{fig:comp_ahq}.
-The metrics reported in Table~\ref{tbl:comp_ahq} confirm our method's effectiveness across all evaluation criteria.
+Our quantitative evaluation in Tbl.~\ref{tbl:comp_ahq_light} demonstrates superior performance in novel view synthesis.
+We compare our approach against state-of-the-art methods by taking a single image as input and rendering it from multiple unseen viewpoints, as visualized in Fig.~\ref{fig:comp_ahq_light}.
+The metrics reported in Tbl.~\ref{tbl:comp_ahq_light} confirm our method's effectiveness across all evaluation criteria.
 In the following, we discuss the results taking the limitations of the state-of-the-art into consideration.

 DreamGaussian \cite{dreamgaussian} employs score distillation sampling \cite{poole2022dreamfusion} to produce static Gaussians that can be converted into a mesh with texture refinement, which does not account for view-dependent effects.
 SiTH \cite{ho2024sith} and SiFU \cite{zhang2023sifu} also reconstruct textured meshes using implicit functions, but require additional rigging (e.g., with Mixamo) for animation.
-IDOL \cite{zhuang2024idolinstantphotorealistic3d}, a concurrent work, offers fast inference but sacrifices quality, as it directly predicts a Gaussian map in the UV space.
+IDOL \cite{zhuang2024idolinstantphotorealistic3d} offers fast inference but sacrifices quality, as it directly predicts a Gaussian map in the UV space.
 This presents two drawbacks: first, it attempts to solve two complex steps (Dream and Lift) simultaneously; second, their Gaussians are not conditioned on the target pose, ignoring pose-dependent effects.
-These limitations result in reduced reconstruction quality, as evidenced in Table~\ref{tbl:comp_ahq} and Fig.~\ref{fig:comp_ahq}.
+These limitations result in reduced reconstruction quality, as evidenced in Tbl.~\ref{tbl:comp_ahq_light} and Fig.~\ref{fig:comp_ahq_light}.

-Furthermore, we showcase our animation capabilities on ActorsHQ \cite{isik2023humanrf} in Fig.~\ref{fig:animation} and on in-the-wild image \cite{fu2022styleganhuman} in Figures \ref{fig:teaser} and \ref{fig:shhq}.
+Furthermore, we showcase our animation capabilities on ActorsHQ \cite{isik2023humanrf} in Fig.~\ref{fig:animation_light} and on in-the-wild image \cite{fu2022styleganhuman} in Figures \ref{fig:teaser}.
 The results demonstrate high-quality pose transfer while preserving the avatar's geometric and appearance.
-Please see the supplementary material for a comparison on the 4D-Dress dataset \cite{wang20244ddress}.
+Please see the supplementary material for a comparison for novel pose synthesis, comparisons on the 4D-Dress dataset \cite{wang20244ddress}, and experimental details regarding the comparisons.